igvteam/igv-webapp/README.md

 ### 1. Prebuilt packages

-A pre-built web content directory for the current  release can be downloaded from [https://igv.org/app-archive/igv-webapp.1.4.6.zip](https://igv.org/app-archive/igv-webapp.1.4.6.zip).
-Older versions of the app can also be found in at the same https://igv.org/app-archive location.
+A pre-built zip containing can be downloaded from [https://igv.org/app-archive](https://igv.org/app-archive).

 ### 2. Building from source code